algosup/2023-2024-project-4-sportshield-team-2/README.md

 ## Overview

-This project is provide by the company [CORIS Innovation](https://www.corisinnovation.com).
+This project is provided by the company [CORIS Innovation](https://www.corisinnovation.com).
-SportShield is a anti-theft device that can be used to secure sports equipment.
+SportShield is an anti-theft device that can be used to secure sports equipment.

 ## Documents